szapp/CatInv/Ninja/CatInv/Content/CatInv/README.md

 -----

 These scripts leverage the container interface of the games Gothic 2 and Gothic 2 NotR to add browsable categories.
-They were written exclusively for the patch of the same name.
+They were written exclusively for the patch of the same name found at https://github.com/szapp/CatInv.
 Any substantial portions taken from this project must identify the original author and are subject to the terms of the MIT License.

 Legal